microsoft/typespec/.chronus/changes/fix-no-all-no-rules-2024-5-5-16-21-56.md

   - "@typespec/compiler"
 ---

-Do not create all rulesets if there is no rules in linter config
+Do not create all rulesets if there are no rules in linter config